 St. John Leonard’s SchoolSt.
 John Leonard’s Primary School is located in Mpigi District, a small town 20 miles from Kampala.
 It is an area affected by rural poverty, where nearly 10% of girls aged 12-17 have already given birth.
 In addition, there is a high level of disinterest in education and over 20% of people aged 18+ cannot read or write.
 Schooling, life-skills training, and engaging activities are key to getting these children and young people off the streets and setting them on the right path for a brighter future.

-In 2016, Brass for Africa launched its first small music programme for 17 disadvantaged children in the School.
+In 2016 Brass for Africa launched its first small music programme for 17 children in the school.
 Using music as a tool to engage, this project aims to address the gap between poverty and education and boost community development.
-Over the past few years, we have steadily grown our impact and now support some of the poorest residents within this community, who gain twice-weekly access to high-quality, comprehensive and structured music and life-skills education.
+Since then we have steadily grown our impact and now support some of the poorest residents within this community, who now have twice-weekly access to high quality, comprehensive and structured Music & Life-Skills education.

-So far, the impact on the pupils has been huge.
-The School Headmaster reports a higher school attendance, enhanced student achievement and positive parental involvement.
+So far the impact on the pupils has been huge.
+The school headmaster reports higher attendance, enhanced student achievement and more positive parental involvement.